 HALO Program Training Information

 What is Included?
 The cost of the training covers lunch, beverages and light snacks each day.
 Those attending will receive a HALO Program Facilitator’s Manual which includes the curriculum for the Trauma Education Classes, HALO Kids Club and Individual/Family Sessions.
-HALO Program Facilitators will also be give a flash drive with the information needed to administer the program.
+HALO Program Facilitators will also be given a link to a dropbox with the information needed to administer the program.

 How to Apply: There is an application process to attend this training.
 These trainings are very small and intimate.
 Applications will be reviewed as they are received.